GokuCrypto/wolftown-land/docs/CONTRIBUTING.md

 ### Disclaimer

-By contributing to this repository you provide Sunflower Land the ownership of any IP contributed to the project to use indefinitely.
+By contributing to this repository you provide WolfTown Game the ownership of any IP contributed to the project to use indefinitely.
 This includes code, discussions (ideas) and all types of artwork.
 While often designers and developers are rewarded with the NFTs and airdrops, there is no guarantee of reward.

 You confirm you have the rights to the content you are contributing to the project.